Transparent Hugepage Support

 swpout

-is incremented every time a huge page is swapped out in one piece without splitting.
+is incremented every time a huge page is swapped out to a non-zswap swap device in one piece without splitting.

 swpout_fallback